All The Places To Dance Salsa On 2 in Melbourne (2026)

 La Encantada Collective, often just called LEC, is one of the main pillars of the Melbourne on 2 scene.
 It’s also one of the only schools in Melbourne where you can consistently start as a beginner and learn salsa on 2 directly, rather than spending a long time learning on 1 first and then converting later.

 It’s run by Elysia and Carlos, both well-known dancers who have won a bunch of competitions and also trained many well-known dancers.
 They also have a few long-running teachers (plus a rotation of a few other well-known dancers), all excellent.
+Many great dancers (and teachers) have come through LEC.

 Melbourne Mambo